 What I love most about balms is that, beyond their luxurious skin feel, they’re a fantastic way to experiment with anhydrous (oil-based) systems.
 You get to see, in real time, how each ingredient alters the texture, stability, and overall feel of your formulation.
 Every batch is like a mini masterclass, helping you refine your skills and grow as a formulator!

-In this post, I’ll walk you through the key points to keep in mind when creating a natural cleansing balm, show you how clays and charcoal can take your cleansing balm to the next level, and share a sample balm formulation you can make and customise at home.
+In this post, I’ll walk you through the key points to keep in mind when creating a natural cleansing balm, and show you how clays and charcoal can take your cleansing balm to the next level.
 Let’s get started!

 Why make cleansing balms